 Girl Effect’s recent study with Vodafone Foundation, Real girls, real lives, connected, found while safety concerns are real, the overall picture of how girls use mobile is complex.
 Mobile and the online world holds huge opportunities for girls and women, but they are disproportionately aware of and affected by the risks.
 As a result girls are often banned from using phones, or judged and shamed if they are seen to be doing so.

 But the momentum around #MeToo shows the digital world presents opportunities for girls even in countries that have yet to experience any meaningful social movement against gender-based violence, as long as they are empowered to do so.

 Technology can be used to create safe spaces that connect girls with one another, let them share their stories and help them find the information, advice and support they need to take control of their lives.
-Our own research From Browsing to Behaviour Change shows that what happens in online spaces, tends to carry over into the real world, and that the digital world is ideal for girls and all young people to learn and experiment with new ways of thinking and behaving.
+Our own research From Browsing to Behaviour Change, conducted by think tank New Knowledge, shows that what happens in online spaces, tends to carry over into the real world, and that the digital world is ideal for girls and all young people to learn and experiment with new ways of thinking and behaving.

 Through Springster, Girl Effect’s mobile platform, we have heard directly from girls who are able to comment anonymously and share their experiences without the risks.
 We are prototyping a chatbot to create a private and non-judgemental space in which girls can ask their most pressing questions about topics like sex and contraception.

 But the onus when finding ways for girls to connect online, is on the development and technology communities to use digital and mobile in a way that puts the safety of girls front and centre.